zbchristian/OVMS-Lilygo-based-Module/Readme.md

 - 12V car battery input from the OBD-II, or a separate power souce
 - Fuse and filtering (common mode choke and capacitors) of the input voltage
 - DC/DC converter to provide the Lilygo borad with 5V
-    - Auto shutdown of converter at voltage below 11.7V to prevent the drainage of the battery
+    - Auto shutdown of the DC/DC converter at a voltage below 11.7V to prevent the drainage of the battery
+    - A voltage of more than 11.9V is required to switch on again
-- Two CAN busses are implemented (compatible with standard OVMS module)
+- Two CAN busses are implemented
     - ESP32 internal requires only a physical layer
     - Second bus with an MCP2515 controller
     - Solder jumpers to enable 120 &Omega; bus termination resistors
-- Voltage divider to measure the battery voltage (compatible with standard OVMS module)
+- Voltage divider to measure the battery voltage
 - The schematic and board layout is provided for Autodesk Eagle
 - The Gerber and bill of material is provided for the board production and assembly at JLCPCB
 - Nearly all components are placed on the bottom side of the PCB.
 This allows for an easy access, even when the Lilygo board is soldered to the motherboard